fevthedev/portfolio/web development/python projects/web_scraping/cocktail_scraper/README.md

 # Cocktail Web Scraper
-As a part time bartender during my early career, I always envisioned creating an app that a bartender could easily and quiclly reference should they forget a certain cocktail recipe while on shift.
+As a part time bartender during my early career, I always envisioned creating an app that a bartender could easily and quickly reference should they need a specific drink recipe on the fly.
 So here's step one - getting the recipes.
+I decided to just make it fun and set up a web scraper.
+Next steps include:
+- Adding scraped data from about two or three more websites to make the recipe list as complete as can be
+- Using ChatGPT to polish things a bit more - not all sites are made equal
-Next step will include feeding these recipes into a lightweight mobile app.
+- feeding these recipes into a lightweight mobile app.
 Maybe someone else will find use with this also - go for it.

 ## Setup Instructions
 1. Install dependencies